Breaking a lease is generally looked down upon. Signing a contract means giving your word that you’ll fulfill your end of it.

 The Florida landlord-tenant laws instruct landlords to give sufficient notice to tenants.
 In situations of non-payment of rent, a 3-day notice must be provided to give ample time for the tenant to pay the due rent or move out.
 If a tenant refuses to leave after 3 days then the landlord can file for an eviction lawsuit.

 If a tenant engages in illegal activity, Florida’s rental laws allow the landlord to provide the tenant with a 7-days’ unconditional quit notice.
-There are no compromises to fix this particular issue so the tenant is left with no other option but to move out of the property.
+There are no compromises to fix this particular lease issue so the tenant is left with no other option but to move out of the property.
+To break a lease does not count in this case.
+Instead, it's an eviction.

 If a tenant is not given access to the rental unit due to the fact that the landlord changed the locks or passcodes, this is considered as harassment.
+They can legally break a lease for this.
 When the landlord disconnects their electricity and water sources, the tenant is permitted under Florida laws to stop fulfilling his or her obligations of the lease.

 A tenant must be given a 12 hours notice before a landlord can enter the premises as respect to his privacy.
 If the landlord ignores this rule then the tenant can legally break the lease.

-If a tenant is a Service Member, they can simply provide the landlord with a written notice.
+If a tenant is a Service Member/in active military duty, under Florida law, they can simply provide the landlord with a written notice.
 It should include a copy of deployment orders or a letter from the Service Member’s officer that gives information about the pending deployment.

-The renter must also provide sufficient evidence that they will remain on active duty for the next 90 days.
-Furthermore, he or she must present proof that the lease was signed prior to engaging in active duty.
+The renter must also provide sufficient evidence that they will remain on active duty for the next 90 days in order to break the lease and no longer pay rent.
+Furthermore, these tenants must present proof that the lease was signed prior to engaging in active duty.

 In Florida, the laws are landlord-friendly in the sense that a landlord can opt to re-rent their property or passively not exercise initiative to do so.
 In this case, the tenant bears the burden of meeting the rest of the payment for the entire leasing term.
 If the leasing condition stipulates that the landlord is entitled to paid damages or early termination notice, they can expect that to be granted.

-One such example is if a lease contains a 60-day notice period and 2 months of rent payment then the landlord can ask for these conditions to be met by the tenant.
+One such example is if a Florida lease contains a 60-day notice period and 2 months of rent payment then the landlord can ask for these lease conditions to be met by the tenant.

 Before signing a lease in Jacksonville, Florida, the landlord should ensure that the tenant’s plan is to stay in the rental unit for the amount of time determined in the lease agreement.
 If a situation does occur and the lease must be broken, it’s vital for both the landlord and tenant to understand the process to avoid ending up on the wrong side of the law.